65MO/Galaxy-E/tools/gdal/README.md

 Implement utility programs for raster and vectors formats.

 Gdalinfo -mdd option
     * OK?
 Need to be tested

+Gdal_translate
+    * Test the options